PauliusSab1/Bank-Churn-Analysis-Report/README.md

 ## <p align= 'center'> Executive Summary

-**Churn is driven primarily by customer behavior rather than demographics.**
+**1.Churn is driven primarily by customer behavior rather than demographics.**
   -	Customers with short tenure, extended periods of inactivity and single product engagement exhibit significantly higher churn rates while location, gender or age does not have a big impact on churn.

-**Interaction analysis highlights that churn risk compounds when multiple risk factors occur together.**
+**2.Interaction analysis highlights that churn risk compounds when multiple risk factors occur together.**
   - Customers who become inactive within their first year have a substantially higher probability of churning compared to long – tenure or consistently active customers.

-**Business should focus on retention efforts:**
+**3.Business should focus on retention efforts:**
   1.  early customer engagement.
   2.	implementing triggers for inactive members.
   3.	promoting multi – product adoption to increase customer retention.